John Wolff's Web Museum

 distortion of the frame and binding of the keystems.

-- A column has keys 2 to 9 locked, but the 1 key operates correctly.
+- A column has keys 2 to 9 blocked, but the 1 key operates correctly.

 This is caused by the rear of the 1 keystem pressing against front edge